 3. Aim to build relationships with good writing

-People will judge you based on what you write and how you write it.
-In today’s fast-paced, technology-crazy world, it’s essential to come across as a human being.
+People will judge you based on your writing and how you write it.
+In today’s fast-paced, technology-crazy world, it’s essential to come across as human.

-If you insist on using old fashioned or redundant jargon (Please be reminded, Kindly be advised, Please find attached herewith, above-mentioned, etc) you will obscure the real meaning and will not be adding any personality.
+If you insist on using old-fashioned or redundant jargon (Please be reminded, Kindly be advised, Please find attached herewith, above-mentioned, etc.), you will obscure the real meaning and not add any personality.

-Poor business writing damages reputations: Poorly written messages reflect badly on you and your organisation.
-Poor writing will not clarify your organisation’s products, services, values, policies, beliefs.
-As a result, business efficiency will be lost, as will opportunities to connect and build relationships with clients, colleagues and stakeholders.
+Poor business writing damages reputations: Poorly written messages reflect badly on you and your organization.
+Poor writing will not clarify your organization’s products, services, values, policies, and beliefs.
+As a result, business efficiency and opportunities to connect and build relationships with clients, colleagues, and stakeholders will be lost.

-To help you, I’ve put together a checklist of reasons why your writing style may not be working as effectively as it could, and what you can do about it.
-This checklist also contains my top 10 strategies for improving the writing style throughout your organisation.
-Just click on this link and you’ll not only get my free checklist, but also a 3-video series on ‘Better Business Writing’.
+To help you, I’ve put together a checklist of reasons why your writing style may not be working as effectively as it could and what you can do about it.
+This checklist also contains my top 10 strategies for improving the writing style throughout your organization.

 More About Shirley Taylor

-Shirley Taylor is widely-regarded as an expert and leading authority on business writing skills.
+Shirley Taylor is widely regarded as an expert and leading authority on business writing skills.
 She has written 12 successful books on communication and business writing.
-The seventh edition of her international bestselling book Model Business Letters, Emails and Other Business Documents has been translated into several languages and sold over half a million copies worldwide.
+The seventh edition of her internationally bestselling book Model Business Letters, Emails, and Other Business Documents has been translated into several languages and sold over half a million copies worldwide.

-With over 30 years experience in teaching and training, Shirley is a high-energy, high-content speaker and trainer who educates, inspires, informs and motivates individuals to develop better relationships so they can achieve greater success.
+With over 30 years of experience in teaching and training, Shirley is a high-energy, high-content speaker and trainer who educates, inspires, informs, and motivates individuals to develop better relationships and achieve greater success.